eellison/digitize-mtc/README.md

 1. We start with a clean scan of a blank, unfilled medical record (`example/template.jpg`).
 ![](https://github.com/sdrp/digitize-mtc/blob/master/example/template.jpg)

-2. Next we get a scan or picture of a filled medical record (`example/phone_pics/input/sample_pic.jpg`).
+2. Next we get a scan or picture of a filled medical record.
 The filled record will likely be rotated/skewed/shifted relative to the template.
-We don't expect anything near perfect in the "real world" (ex. in a clinical setting).
-The picture below was taken on an iPhone 4 (circa 2010) without flash.
+We don't expect anything near perfect in a clinical setting, i.e. the "real world".
+The sample picture below (`example/phone_pics/input/sample_pic.jpg`) was taken on an iPhone 4 (circa 2010) without flash.
 ![](https://github.com/sdrp/digitize-mtc/blob/master/example/phone_pics/input/sample_pic.jpg)

 3. Feed the `align` script the two images above.
-It will calculate a re-alignment of sample pic that orients the pictured record based on the template scan.
-The script will output the re-aligned sample (`output/sample_pic_aligned.jpg`), as well as a debug image displaying the features it used to calculate the alignment (`output/sample_pic_matched.jpg`).
+It will calculate a re-alignment of sample image that orients the pictured record based on the template scan.
+The script will output the re-aligned sample (`output/sample_pic_aligned.jpg`), as well as a debug image displaying the features it used to calculate the re-alignment (`output/sample_pic_matched.jpg`).
 ![](https://github.com/sdrp/digitize-mtc/blob/master/example/phone_pics/output/sample_pic_matched.jpg)
 ![](https://github.com/sdrp/digitize-mtc/blob/master/example/phone_pics/output/sample_pic_aligned.jpg)